 Every new day the popularity of CBD as a potential pharmacological agent increases.
 This has led to widespread pressure on many governments to legalize marijuana.
 With scientific research being the driving force behind this rise in popularity of medicinal marijuana, the dawn of CBD oil usage in formal medical therapy seems unstoppable.

 However, CBD is not the only bio-active substance that can be extracted from cannabis plants.
 There are numerous substances that can be extracted with suitable techniques or use of different parts of the plant.
 Other beneficial and extractible compounds from the cannabis plant include THC and hemp oil.

 To most people, differentiating these components of marijuana is quite difficult.
-Since both CBD oil and hemp oil possess medicinal properties, most buyers seldom know which one to purchase.
+Since both CBD Natural Health Products and hemp oil possess medicinal properties, most buyers seldom know which one to purchase.
 However, it is CBD oil which currently being used to treat various disease processes while hemp oil is rich with nutritious elements and is used as a food supplement.
 On the other hand, the use and effects of THC are strikingly unique.
 It is the psychoactive substance in marijuana responsible for making stoners high.
-A Montreal Dispensary has products based both on THC and CBD.

 Despite being sourced from the same plant, CBD, hemp oil, and THC have different physicochemical characteristics which make their extraction and isolation possible.
 The extraction methods for each of the three substances are quite different.

 For CBD oil, which is extracted from the stalks, leaves, and young buds of cannabis plant strains with a high concentration of CBD, the extraction process of choice is the oil-based method.
 With this technique, the harvested parts of the cannabis plant are heated in a suitable oil from a bc bud for a specific length of time.